klwdesigns/klw_base/_posts/2019-07-21-can-a-narcissist-love-you.md

 Run to a psychotherapist.

+And pray to God (not yourself or your reflecting partner) for healing.

 Truth is, children of narcissists will struggle with narcissism themselves.
 [Codependency](https://www.whatiscodependency.com/codependency-symptoms-cause-treatment/) is also a tell-tale sign of a child of narcissistic parents and or parenting.

 Why?